pnp/List-Formatting/view-samples/disable-click-action/README.md

 ![screenshot](./assets/screenshot.gif)

+> [!NOTE]
-> The list shown above is not part of this sample.
+> - The list shown above is not part of this sample.
 It's just a sample list where this format was applied.
+> - When you single-click, the item is selected, but when you double-click, the list form opens.

 ## View requirements